ClusterM/coolboy-multirom-builder/README.md

     spec/sram.nes | ?
     spec/controller.nes | ?

 First hidden ROM will be started while holding Up+A+B at start.
 Second one will be started while holding Down+A+B at start.
+I'm using it to add some hardware tests.
 Also you can add third hidden ROM, it will be started using Konami Code in the menu :)

 All games are alphabetically sorted by default so you don't need to care about games order.
 But if you are using custom order (--nosort option), you can use "-" symbol to add separators between games: